 Learn more in: Can You Take Mounjaro if You Have Type 1 Diabetes?

-Do not use the medicine if you or any of your family members have ever had medullary thyroid carcinoma (MTC), or if you have Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).
+Do not use it if you or any of your family members have ever had medullary thyroid carcinoma (MTC), or if you have Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).

 Do not use it if you are allergic to tirzepatide or any of the other ingredients in the medication.

-Talk with your doctor if you have questions or concerns about starting Mounjaro.
+Talk with your doctor if you have questions or concerns about starting this therapy.

 How do I stop taking my Mounjaro?